bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>1.
 High Resolution Time API</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The High Resolution Time API provides the current time in sub-millisecond resolution and such that it is not subject to system clock skew or adjustments.
+<p>The High Resolution Time API provides the current time in sub-millisecond resolution and
+such that it is not subject to system clock skew or adjustments.</p>

-It exposes only one method, that belongs to the `window.performance` object, called `now()`.
-It returns a `DOMHighResTimeStamp` representing the current time in milliseconds.
-The timestamp is very accurate, with precision to a thousandth of a millisecond, allowing for accurate tests of the performance of our code.
+<p>It exposes only one method, that belongs to the <mark>window.performance</mark> object,
+called <mark>now()</mark>.
+It returns a <mark>DOMHighResTimeStamp</mark> representing the current time in milliseconds.
+The timestamp is very accurate, with precision to a thousandth of a millisecond, allowing for accurate tests of the performance of our code.</p>

 ```javascript
 var time = performance.now();